The Best and Worst American Cities For Runners Ranked

 What Should I Pack With Me When I Run?

+Before your run, put on comfortable athletic clothes and sunscreen.
+Your shoes are essential, so make sure you have a high-quality pair — we like HOKA.
 No matter where you run, you should always pack water.
-Depending on the length of your run, you might also need some fuel like gels or energy bars
+Depending on the length of your run, you might also need some fuel like gels or energy bars.

 To check out all our personal recommendations, we’ve compiled the best half marathon running and training gear.